Rummikub (2 player)

 - At the start of the game, each player takes 1 joker, and then randomly selects the remaining 13 tiles.
 Should either player get 3 doubles (pairs of tiles with both the same number and colour) then they can request that both players reshuffle the tiles and draw new starting hands.

 - For your initial meld, tiles must add up to 30 or more in 1 or more sets.
+A player may play a joker as part of an initial meld but its value is considered 0.
 Players may not build upon or manipulate sets already on the table prior to playing their initial meld, or in the turn in which it is played.
-If all tiles in the pool have been taken then you must perform a move that includes at least 1 tile from your hand.
-The Joker can be used instead of any other tile to create a set (including if that tile already appears twice on the table).
-It can also be used in the initial meld.
-Two jokers can be used in a single set.

 • Description